 Sometimes, the cache files and data files that build up on your device for Maps may have been corrupted.
 This can cause a problem for your GPS and it may begin behaving abnormally.
 To solve this problem, you must delete the cache and data for Maps and check if the problem is fixed.
 While clearing the cache will not make any difference because the cache files will be automatically created the next time you use the app, any data that is stored will be deleted.
 Your saved locations will be lost.
 So if there is anything important that you may want to take a note of, you must do it before you delete the data files for the Maps.

-- Head into the Settings menu of your phone or tablet
+- Head to the Settings menu of your phone or tablet

 - Scroll down to find Application Manager and tap on it